 Are you the type of gamer who enjoys playing retro games, especially the ones that you loved when you were younger?
 Well check out Mega Man X, which was just released for the iPhone and iPod Touch (sorry no iPad version yet.)
-I remember playing Mega Man X on the SNES console for hours and now you can do the same on your iPhone.

 As far as old school fighting games go, you can’t do much better than Street Fighter II.
 Well, we have some good news for iPhone users who love that classic game.
 Capcom Mobile has released both Final Fight and the Street Fighter II Collection for iDevices.